msab05/Disabling-Windows-Copilot/README.md

 ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/54682aba-66da-4755-9323-70db440b91b2)

 > [!TIP]
 > If you don't see this GPO, import the latest ADMX files.
-The process for importing MS Edge ADMX files outlined here: https://www.prajwaldesai.com/admx-templates-for-microsoft-edge/
+The process for importing MS Edge ADMX files outlined [here.](https://www.prajwaldesai.com/admx-templates-for-microsoft-edge/)

 > [!NOTE]
 > Make sure you have safe search enabled to disable these buttons when searching: